ericmjl/imgdisplay/README.md

 ## design goals:

-1. Easily installable.
+1. Built by a hacker for other hackers.
+End-user is comfortable with running command line programs.
 1. Cross-platform (Mac (tested), Linux (not yet tested), Windows (not yet tested))
-1. Minimal dependencies.
+1. Easily installable with minimal dependencies.
 1. Executable from any directory.
-1. Simple.
+1. Does one thing and only one thing well.
 1. Not intended to be used as a library.

 ## purpose